-Porcelain age signs give us an opportunity to determine whether a ceramic item is really antique or recently made.
-Age characteristics can be fake, but the average age faking can be detected by knowledgable collectors or dealers.
+Porcelain age signs give us an opportunity to determine whether a ceramic item is really antique or more recently made.
+Age characteristics can be fake, but the average age faking can be detected by knowledgeable collectors or dealers.

 If a piece of China shows no visible age signs at all, we consider it as recently made.
 On the other hand, if there are too many age signs present it is necessary to carefully check in detail to make sure the item is not a fake.